- Music worker at UCCP-Makati Church of Christ Disciples, J.P. Rizal (April 2013-present)

 Mark A. Galang (born 1980) is a freelance composer, arranger, music transcriber, studio and live performance musician, and website content/blog writer who composes and arranges music for various purposes, whether it’s for his own personal enjoyment or for other individuals and organizations.

-Mark currently records as a solo artist, performs in the live indie music scene and records as a pianist/keyboardist for Jose at Musika, serves as a volunteer music worker at UCCP-Makati Church of Christ Disciples J.P.
-Rizal, and works part-time as a music theory and composition tutor for private individuals.
-Since September 2013, he has been a graduate student, completing a Master of Arts major in Music Education at the the Philippine Women’s University School of Music.
+He currently records as a solo artist, performs in the Metro Manila live indie music scene and records as a pianist/keyboardist for PULSERAº and Jose at Musika, serves as a volunteer music worker at UCCP-Makati Church of Christ Disciples J.P.
+Rizal, and works part-time as a private music teacher (piano, music theory, composition, guitar, etc.).
+Since September 2013, he has been a graduate student, completing a Master of Arts major in Music Education at the Philippine Women’s University School of Music.
 He has studied with Dr. Kristina Benitez (Composition), Christopher Borela (Vocal Arranging), Richelle Rivera (Classical Piano).
 As part of the perks of his employment in FreeJazzLessons.com, he also studies jazz & blues piano with Steve Nixon.

 Mark’s formal education is actually in the health sciences, having earned his Bachelor of Science Degree in 2003, majoring in Occupational Therapy.
 He also went to medical school the same year and, despite being the top-ranking student in his class, he opted to drop out because of financial and personal reasons.
 The year after, Mark passed the 2004 Occupational Therapy Licensure Exams by the PRC.

 Even while studying the health sciences and prior to graduate music studies, Mark’s mind was always occupied with his love for music, going to lengths to study music theory and composition on his own (e.g. going into the UST Conservatory of Music’s library), practicing on various instruments (such as the piano at UCCP-Ellinwood-Malate Church’s old auditorium or choir room), and writing songs with whatever available time he had on his hands (usually with Jacob’s Ladder).
 In short, he followed the path of notable composers like Georg Philip Telemann, Edward Elgar, Heitor Villa-Lobos, Vangelis, Frank Zappa and Cesar Wycoco in order to augment whatever little formal music training he received from a number of local teachers and a few encounters with church choir conductors.

 After spending time writing and performing with Jacob’s Ladder from 1995 to 2000 along with other experiences from a variety of bands, he started a personal experimental recording project called “Sterilium“, exploring a diverse mix of musical styles and genres.
 Fast forward to this day and age, Mark has independently released five albums as online “CDs” or “LPs”.
-He also now works as a freelance music music professional from “Calvarium Sound Laboratory” (Mark’s humble “cottage industry” facility) while continuing to write his own brand of personal music.
-In the pursuit of taking his skills to another level along with expanding his musical knowledge, Mark is now pursuing a Master of Arts degree (Music Education, applied music major in composition) at the music department of the Philippine Women’s University as well as performing with Jose at Musika.
+He also now works as a freelance music professional from “Calvarium Sound Laboratory” (Mark’s humble “cottage industry” facility) while continuing to write his own brand of personal music.
+In the pursuit of taking his skills to another level along with expanding his musical knowledge, Mark is still pursuing a Master of Arts degree (Music Education, applied music major in composition) at the music department of the Philippine Women’s University.